ninest/Shots/README.md

 - [x] Show how many cards the players have gone through
 - [x] Allow users to shuffle deck midgame
 - [x] Timer to show players how long they've been playing
+- [ ] Add multiple card packs
+  - [x] Allow players to select and choose from different card packs (new screen)
   - [ ] Allow card packs to be retreived from web

 </details>